 If, during your travels, you become severely ill, you may contact a United States Embassy for guidance in seeking treatment and notifying family and friends.
 Depending on your location, medical care may be limited.
 Use caution in securing treatment.

-Special concern has been shown in visiting Singapore and Sungei Buloh Wetland Reserve; however, it has been made very clear that Singapore is free from bird flu.
-Two entities, AVA and NParks, have continual surveillance projects of the reserve and take blood samples from the birds on a regular basis to ensure infection has not occurred.
-On the same token, it is unlikely a human would become infected by a wild bird, as direct handling is almost impossible.
+Special concern has been shown in visiting Singapore and Sungei Buloh Wetland Reserve; however, it has been made apparent that Singapore is free from bird flu.
+Two entities, AVA and NParks, have continual surveillance projects of the reserve and take blood samples from the birds regularly to ensure infection has not occurred.
+By the same token, it is unlikely a human would become infected by a wild bird, as direct handling is almost impossible.
 Most of the cases reported have been contracted from chickens or domestic birds.
 The primary way a human would be infected from a wild bird is through contact with bodily secretions and feces.

 - Controlling the disease in animals is the first step in decreasing risks to humans.